Tenant Initiated Notifications

 Templates are implemented using Handlebars, enabling powerful runtime logic to determine which channels and what content to deliver based on user preferences or context.

-To send a notification using a template, call one of the following endpoints:
+To send a notification using a unified template, call one of the following endpoints:

 POST /eclipse-conductor/rest/v1/tenants/{tenantId}/notifications